Date of Award:

 Further research is necessary to determine those common denominators that aid individuals to be productive, positive, and successful in solving life's tasks.

-Genasci, John Edmund, "Investigation of One Aspect of Initiative That Is Subsumed Under Self-concept and Its Relationship to Performance" (1971).
-All Graduate Theses and Dissertations.
+Genasci, John Edmund, "Investigation of One Aspect of Initiative That Is Subsumed Under Self-Concept and Its Relationship to Performance" (1971).
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 5664.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .